rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W9.md

 ### 14.2.4 Constant Propagation

 **Constant propagation** describes the process of replacing all uses of a variable with a constant, if the variable's values is defined to be a constant.
-The value of the variable is propagated froward from the point of assignment.
+The value of the variable is propagated forward from the point of assignment.

 _Example:_